theodore-norvell/cogent/README.md

 * OR1 When an OR state is active, none of its children except its current child are active.
 * OR2 When an OR state is not active, none of its children are active.
 * AND0 For any AND state, if it is active, all of its children will be active.
-* AND1 For any AND state, either all of its children are active, or none of its children are active.
-* AND2 For any AND state, if it is not active, none of its children will be active.
+* AND1 For any AND state, if it is not active, none of its children will be active.

 Invariants OR0 and AND0 could be untrue when the machine is not at rest .
 Consider this example